promanenko/gigaspaces-sbp-jekyll/storm-integration.markdown

 Step 8.
 To undeploy topology run `storm kill google-analytics`

-## Deploying in development environment with embedded Storm
+## Deploying in Development Environment with Embedded Storm

 Step 1.
 To run topology in embedded Storm you don’t need to install Zookeeper and Storm.
 Follow all steps from previous section except deployment to Strom.